TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 :::

-As long as the matrix $A$ is diagonalizable, we now know how to solve the system of linear differential equations.
+As long as the matrix $A$ is diagonalisable, we now know how to solve the system of linear differential equations.
 But we know more.
 We also know how a solution $f(t)$ to such a system will behave as $t$ goes to infinity.
 In practical applications, $t$ usually is time, so this gives us predictions for what happens after a long time.

 :::{prf:Example}